dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 But there is a bug!

 When you push a bunch of blocks against the wall of our board, the game stops responding and eventually crashes.
-That's because we are doing nothing in our `while` loop when the `if let` statement is false meaning when the next position while we're looking for the end of the blockchain, is outside the board.
+That's because we are doing nothing in our `while` loop when the `if let` statement is `false`, meaning when the next position while we're looking for the end of the blockchain, is outside the board.
 Because we do nothing, the loop continues indefinitely.